Somewhere Under Heaven

 "Somewhere Under Heaven" is a song recorded by Tom Petty during the Wildflowers studio sessions in 1992.
 It was released in 2015 as promotion for a multi-disc Wildflowers re-release titled Wildflowers & All the Rest, which was previously shelved and then released in 2020.
 The song was featured in the film Entourage.

 Background

 "Somewhere Under Heaven" was written by Tom Petty and guitarist Mike Campbell in 1992 during the recording of Petty's second solo album Wildflowers, however was left off the final release.
 It was produced by Petty and Campbell, and mixed by the Heartbreakers’ long-time collaborator, Ryan Ulyate.

 Personnel

-Credits Adapted from Wildflowers & All the Rest.
+Credits taken from Wildflowers & All the Rest liner notes.